Budget sleeping bags

 Let’s answer that question straight away: we’ve set the budget bar at eighty dollars.
-And we’ve looked at all the top-selling sleeping bags in the world for up to that price, including some great lightweight and ultralight bags.
+And we’ve looked at all the top-selling sleeping bags in the world for up to that price, including some great lightweight lightweight sleeping bags and ultralight sleeping bag.

 What to Look For in a Budget Sleeping Bag